Region: South East

 Eashing Meadows, Thursley National Nature Reserve, Watts Gallery - Artists' Village, Surrey Hills Area of Outstanding Natural Beauty (AONB)

-This Suitable Alternative Natural Greenspace (SANG) was established in 2019.
-The purpose of this and other SANGs is to avoid increased recreational pressure on the Thames Basin Heaths Special Protection Area (SPA) from new residential development by providing alternative recreation areas that offer a similar experience to the SPA.
+This Suitable Alternative Natural Greenspace (SANG) was established in 2020.
+The purpose of this and other local SANGs is to avoid increased recreational pressure on the Thames Basin Heaths Special Protection Area (SPA) from new residential development by providing alternative recreation areas that offer a similar experience to the SPA.

 The land was formerly used for clay-pigeon shooting and then for grazing horses.
 Following establishment of the SANG the site is being managed in accordance with a SANG management plan and maintained by conservation mowing.